fbec76/beacon-app/README.md

 4. If the user gets home safe, he can stop the tracking and the app will ask the user to send notifications to it emergency contacts that he got home safe.
 This can be accepted or declined.

 The goal of this whole process is to help people to get home safe and feel safe while traveling alone.
 The app also wants to have the user make as little as possible effort to detect if the user is in danger.
-Needing to type in any form of "hello im in danger please help me my current location is ..." or just clicking a button is not the way to go.
+Needing to type in any form of "hello im in danger please help me my current location is ..." or just clicking a button should not be the way to go.
 The app should be able to detect if the user is in danger and take action without the user having to do anything.

 ## Features